 All public toilets in Murrindindi Shire are now open, with strict cleaning protocols in place.

-Council's sharps disposal service, which is usually provided through our Customer Service Centres, is now being offered as a free home delivery and pick up service for residents with diabetes or other medical conditions, during the COVID-19 pandemic.
+Council's sharps disposal service, which is usually provided through our Customer Service Centres, is currently being offered as a free home delivery and pick up service for residents with diabetes or other medical conditions, during the COVID-19 pandemic.
 Any full sharps containers can be left at your front door ready for collection.
 We will take it away and replace it with an empty one.
 To arrange for a pick-up simply give us a call on (03) 5772 0333.

 We are unable to accept bookings for the hire of any of Council's halls or community centres at this time.